apache/tvm-rfcs/rfcs/0020-project_api_extend_metadata.md

 ## On "default" metadatum

-Sometimes Project API uses a default value if an option is not specified, but currently there is no way to determine it using the option metadata.
+Sometimes Project API uses a default value if an option is not specified, but currently there is no way to determine it by using the option metadata.

 However it's important for CLI tools to inform users what's the default value for a given option, if applicable, so the user can decide if it's necessary to